ePTO: How an electric power take-off works

 A control unit monitors and regulates the operation of the ePTO.
 It ensures that the required power is provided according to the requirements of the connected device.
 It also monitors the battery to ensure that the ePTO does not consume more energy than is available for driving and the remaining functions of the vehicle.

-In summary, an ePTO enables a vehicle's electrical energy to be used to power auxiliary equipment without having to rely on the combustion engine.
-This improves efficiency, reduces emissions and enables more flexible applications.
+In summary, an ePTO enables the use of a vehicle's electrical energy to power auxiliary equipment without relying on the internal combustion engine.
+This improves efficiency, reduces emissions and enables more flexible application options.

 The ePTO is available from Flux in two power levels: